 I always hear a lot of buzz out there when Pumpkin Spice Lattes make their first appearance at Starbucks.
 It means that Fall has finally arrived.
 It means that many of us can, at last, enjoy our favorite espresso drink again.

-. . .then I thought it would be fun to combine two of my favorite Starbucks latte flavors: maple (which they no longer offer, boo-hoo) and pumpkin spice.
+I combined two of my favorite Starbucks latte flavors: maple (which they no longer offer, boo-hoo) and pumpkin spice.
+The result is easy, crowd pleasing Maple Pumpkin Spice Lattes that can be ladled into mugs one right after the other.

-So, that is the rambling path that lead me to create this recipe for Maple Pumpkin Spice Lattes.
-After playing around with the ingredients, I have finally settled on this version.
+After some playing around with the ingredients, I finally settled on this version.
 I may have consumed a little more caffeine than usual in the tasting process, so maybe I'll have enough of a buzz to avoid dozing off on the couch tonight.
 Okay.
 Not likely.
 I'm a couch dozer.
 Can't help it.

 As an aside, I must confess that King-Man and I can be snobs about our coffee.
 We freshly grind our beans, we drink it black and strong, we drink it immediately after it's brewed.
+In fact, by far, the most expensive small appliance in our kitchen is an automatic espresso machine.
+(I love it almost as much as my children.)
 So, it was a stretch for me, a confessed snooty coffee drinker, to make a coffee drink that isn't freshly brewed and consumed immediately.
 Truth is though, once you start adding a bunch of milk and flavors to espresso or coffee, the freshness issue becomes relatively moot.
 The coffee flavor is diluted by everything else--it's more of a dessert drink--guess that's why I like it.
 This drink is actually better after the flavors have mulled for a couple of hours.

 On to the recipe.
 There's not much to explain, this is just so dang easy.
 You assemble the ingredients, dump them in the crock pot, let them cook for 2 hours.
 Done!
 I only have a few photos, because it's that easy.
 But, I will share some tips and variations.